cariboulabs/cariboulite/docs/notes/tutorial.md

 ## transmit from gnuradio

 socat tcp-listen:9999,fork - |  ./tx_test -c 1 -f 433125000 -r 400000 -w 0 -g 0 -e 1 -
+ follow the example workflow in gnuradio_tx.png

 ## planned features

 - Soapy TX
-  - fix range
+  - fix numeric range in exchanged data
-  - broken data
+  - wrong data arriving at the transmitter

 - Raspberry pi 5 support
-  RP1: dual-dual spi because of pin limitations. in future quad-spi
+  The original developers are trying to use the camera port as a high speed device.
+  My approach is to use two RP1 dual spi ports.
+In future this can be replaced with a quad-spi but right now the required pins are not routed by the caribou lite.